 Ryan Holt studies habitat selection in little brown bats (MSc student, Trent University, co-supervised with Dr Jeff Bowman)

 Lauren Hooton is studying the impacts of aerial habitat fragmentation on population structure and behaviour of bats.
 (PhD Candidate, Trent University, co-supervised with Dr. Erica Nol)

 Remus James is studying territoriality and behavioral ecology of snapping turtles.
 He is currently using trapping data from the Wetlands and Reptiles Project to look for clues about turtle sociality.
-(PhD student, Trent University)
+(PhD student, Trent University; on leave)

 Alicia Korpach is tracking long-distance migrations and breeding habitat use of Eastern Whip-poor-will to understand how they are adjusting their habitat use in response to anthropogenic landscape and airscape modification, including increased artificial light at night.
 (PhD Candidate, University of Manitoba, co-supervised with Dr. Kevin Fraser)

 Laura Scott uses behavioural experiments to understand variation in habitat selection and personality in bats.
 (MSc student, Trent University, co-supervised with Dr. Jeff Bowman)